 As someone who enjoys writing things down on paper, I’m struck by how much of my home and work life has become online more than ever before and requires a lot more organization and planning.
+Adapting to working online, in particular, can be a challenge.

 The challenge from a personal level is that things just take a bit longer (scheduling groceries, cleaning, and taking turns with online classes).

-From a business level, the challenge is keeping pace with a new set of expectations that come from clients whose requirements haven’t changed but may not have the same money to invest or the resources to execute tasks.
+From a business level, the challenge is keeping pace with a new set of expectations that come from clients whose requirements haven’t changed, but may not have the same money to invest or the resources to execute tasks.

 From the countless conversations I’ve had over the last few weeks, I wanted to share some insights on what it takes to adapt.